jkaewprateep/Neuron-Networks-review/README.md

 ##### 2.3.2_Histogram_and_Intensity_Transformations.ipynb #####
-- Numpy arrays management library, matplotlib plot, subplot, histogram of image and arrays, bar chart, greyscale, histogram sequence calculation from cv2.calcHist 🐑💬 Image identification by intensity distribution you need to select correct channel or ranges, image input scales from [0, 1] to [0, 255] or *[-255, 255], CV rectangular draw, image brightness and fundamental. 🐑💬 Linear modulo image for medical investigation, contrast adjustment 🧸💬 We do not compare the image's intensity amplitudes but the pattern or we can transform them into the frequency domain using a short-time furrier transform.
-Histogram equalization 🐑💬 It is a matrixes linear scales method.
+- Numpy arrays management library, matplotlib plot, subplot, histogram of image and arrays, bar chart, greyscale, histogram sequence calculation from cv2.calcHist.
+- 🐑💬 Image identification by intensity distribution you need to select correct channel or ranges, image input scales from [0, 1] to [0, 255] or *[-255, 255], CV rectangular draw, image brightness and fundamental.
+- 🐐💬 Another tip for image identification is image scales, linear scales, or images with channel concatenation.
+- 🐑💬 Linear modulo image for medical investigation, contrast adjustment.
+- 🧸💬 We do not compare the image's intensity amplitudes but the pattern or we can transform them into the frequency domain using a short-time furrier transform.
+Histogram equalization.
+- 🐑💬 It is a matrixes linear scales method.
 Thresholding and simple segmentation by response range of image input representing, transform image from its scales to another scales by conditions or domain variance.

 ##### Alpha beta ranges array for image pixel contrast #####
 🐑💬 In linear scales tangent line indicates how much of the target values different can be added or subtracted to maintain the meaning thresholds Y = mx + C.